imanbaghery/CacheAndLogInterceptor/README.md

-CacheInterceptor Can Cache method with same input param in "System.Web.Caching.Cache", for example:
+CacheInterceptor Can Cache method with same input param in "System.Web.HttpRuntime.Cache", for example:

 [CacheMethod(10)]